ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 - You need access to a container registry, such as Docker or the [{{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-getting-started).
 <staging-zHSM>

-### Part 1: Configure an HSM
+### Part one: Configure an HSM
 {: #ibm-hlfsupport-console-adv-deployment-configure-hsm}

 - **Option 1: Use {{site.data.keyword.cloud_notm}} HSM**.
-If you plan to use **{{site.data.keyword.cloud_notm}} HSM**, see this [tutorial](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-hsm-gemalto) for an example of how to configure {{site.data.keyword.cloud_notm}} HSM 6.0 with the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
-After that is completed you can move on to [Part 2: Configure the node to use HSM](#ibm-hlfsupport-console-adv-deployment-cfg-hsm-node).
+If you plan to use {{site.data.keyword.cloud_notm}} HSM, see this [tutorial](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-hsm-gemalto) for an example of how to configure {{site.data.keyword.cloud_notm}} HSM 6.0 with the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
+After that is completed you can move on to [Part two: Configure the node to use HSM](#ibm-hlfsupport-console-adv-deployment-cfg-hsm-node).
 - **Option 2: Configure your own HSM by building an HSM client image**.
 Use these steps to generate an image that is consumable by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator.
-	- Step 1: (Optional) Configure an HSM daemon
+	- Step one: (Optional) Build an HSM daemon image
-	- Step 2: Modify the HSM client configuration
+	- Step two: Modify the HSM client configuration
-	- Step 3: Build the HSM client image
+	- Step three: Build the HSM client image
-	- Step 4: Push the Docker image to your container registry
+	- Step four: Push the Docker image to your container registry
-	- Step 5: Create a Kubernetes secret `hsmcrypto`
+	- Step five: Create a Kubernetes secret `hsmcrypto`
-	- Step 6: Create the HSM configmap `ibm-hlfsupport-hsm-config.yaml`
+	- Step six: Create the HSM configmap `ibm-hlfsupport-hsm-config`

 The use of a PKCS #11 proxy has been deprecated in favor of building an HSM client image which is simpler to configure and provides better overall performance.
 The following steps outline how to build and publish an HSM client image.
 {: note}